Risha667/COVID-19_Analysis/README.md

 Recommendations

 --------------------------------------------------------------------------------
-Project Overview
+# Project Overview
 This project utilizes the Johns Hopkins COVID-19 Dataset and additional data sources to analyze COVID-19 trends in infections, vaccinations, and behavioral factors.
 It involves data cleaning, merging, exploratory analysis, and predictive modeling to derive actionable insights.

 --------------------------------------------------------------------------------
-Datasets Used
+# Datasets Used
 COVID Burden, Behaviors, and Testing
 COVID Vaccination Data
 COVID Cases and Deaths
 COVID Case Fatality Ratios

 --------------------------------------------------------------------------------
-Data Cleaning
+# Data Cleaning

 Columns Removed
-For all dataset, unnecessary or redundant columns were dropped:
+For all datasets, unnecessary or redundant columns were dropped:
 -flag: Had no values.
 -ci_lb, ci_ub: Confidence intervals not relevant for analysis.
 -se: Standard error had no values.
 -update, dataset_id: Metadata not required for analysis.

-Cleaning Steps
+# Cleaning Steps
 -Converted the date column into a standard datetime format.
 -Filled missing values in numeric columns with 0 and categorical columns with Unknown.